 How to protect yourself

-There are many steps you can take to protect yourself and your devices from smishing scams.
+There are many steps you can take to protect yourself and your devices from smishing.

 If you aren’t sure whether a text is real, check with the sender by contacting them through another medium, like the phone number listed on the business’ official website.

-You can forward any spam text messages to 7726 (SPAM on most keypads).
+You can forward any scam text messages to 7726 (SPAM on most keypads).
 This will let your phone provider block future texts from that number.

 Conclusion

-Smishing scams can have serious consequences.
+Smishing messages can have serious consequences.
 Knowing how to spot one is the best way to prevent yourself from becoming a victim.

 If you suspect that you or someone you know has fallen victim to a smishing scam, don’t hesitate to contact the Canadian Anti-Fraud Centre to report it.